 The backlog contains three different types of items: user stories, tasks, and bugs.

-- Tasks represent items the development team would like to do, that provide direct value to the team and indirect value to business stakeholders.
-By managing this type of work on the product backlog, it provides visibility to the product owner and allows him to properly prioritize it.
+- Tasks represent items the development team would like to do that provide direct value to the team and indirect value to business stakeholders.
+Managing this type of work on the product backlog provides visibility to the product owner, allowing him to prioritize it properly.
 For example, “Update developer workstations to the latest version of coding tools.”

 - Bugs are defects that made it into the product when it was deemed shippable in a prior sprint—bugs that made it through the development team’s testing process undetected.
 For example, “Search results are incorrect if I enter two words separated by a space.”